 School Year Asbestos Notification

 St. Cloud Area School District has a stringent inspection and management program for all asbestos containing building materials.
 As a matter of policy, the district will maintain a safe and healthful environment for our community’s youth and employees.
 Every three years, all buildings owned and leased by the district are re-inspected by an EPA accredited inspector for asbestos content.
 Every six months, all materials containing asbestos are surveyed.
 Any materials needing repair or removal are done so under our asbestos operation and maintenance program safely and responsibly.
 The St. Cloud Area School District has a list of locations and types of asbestos containing materials found in our buildings.
 A copy of the asbestos management plan is available for review in the Health & Safety office.
-Questions related to the plan should be directed to Mike Machacek at the District Services Building.
+Questions related to the plan should be directed to Chad Emery at 320-370-8147.

 Indoor Air Quality Notification